blueOkiris/EmbeddedLinuxClass/hw02/README.md

 > Repeat the above using C. Modify togglegpio.c to use lseek() instead of opening and cloing the file.
 How much faster is it?
 Add your results to the table.

-This program is in the `hw02/gpio-measure/c` folder
+This program is in the `hw02/gpio-measure/sysfs/c` folder.
+It can be built with `make`

 ### Results Table